Midi Nation is supported by our great readers. We might get a commission if you buy gear through a link on this page [at no additional cost to you].

 You'll mostly end up using the pads for clip launching.
 If you want to focus on drumming, look at other controllers.

-Knobs, Sliders, Buttons: There are four knobs and four buttons.
+Knobs and Faders: There are four knobs and four buttons.
 You don't get any sliders, LCD screens, or even DAW control.
 Nor do you get separate banks to expand functionality beyond the four knobs.

 Like the pads, you'll end up using the knobs for utilitarian purposes – increasing/decrease volume, change panning, etc. Forget about using them for music production such controlling oscillators or envelopes.